erickmoon/email-marketing-system/frontend/README.md

 ### Utilities

 - **auth.js**: Functions in this file manage authentication-related tasks, such as storing and retrieving JWT tokens from local storage and checking user authentication status.

-- **api.js**: Provides functions for making API calls.
-This file abstracts the details of making HTTP requests and provides a simple interface for interacting with the backend API.